Sound level meter: ANSI/IEC: the Atlantic divide

-cannot usually meet the corresponding International Electrotechnical Commission (IEC) specifications at the same time, as the ANSI standard describes instruments that are calibrated to a randomly incident wave, i.e. a diffuse sound field, while internationally meters are calibrated to a free field wave, that is sound coming from a single direction.
+do not meet the corresponding International Electrotechnical Commission (IEC) specifications when used without regard to orientation.
+The ANSI standard describes instruments that are calibrated to a randomly incident wave, i.e. a diffuse sound field or "grazing incidence," IEC-standard meters are usually calibrated to a free field wave, that is sound coming from a single direction in line with the microphone axis.
+The same result is obtained with the ANSI meter oriented with the sound arriving at 90 degrees to the axis of the microphone as with the IEC meter with the microphone axis pointed at the sound.

+While both ANSI style and IEC style meters can conform to the requirements of the international standard (which requires that the manufacturer identify the orientation of the meter with respect to the sound being measured) the IEC style meter requires that the microphone be pointed at the sound being measured for uniform response, while the ANSI style is calibrated for grazing or random incidence.
+For example, airport sound measurement microphones are oriented with the diaphragm horizontal -- this results in uniform response toward the horizon in all directions and IEC-style meters cannot be used because the microphone would need to be pointed at the sound source.
+The ANSI style grazing incidence microphone is also used both in the US and internationally in most aircraft noise certification tests with the microphone oriented 90° to the flight path so that line of the flight path lies on the extended plane of the diaphragm.

 Further, US dosimeters have an exchange rate of level against time where every 5 dB increase in level halves the permitted exposure time; whereas in the rest of the world a 3 dB increase in level halves the permitted exposure time.
 The 3 dB doubling method is called the "equal energy" rule and there is no possible way of converting data taken under one rule to be used under the other.
 Despite these differences, many developing countries refer to both US and international specifications within one instrument in their national regulations.
 Because of this, many commercial PSEM have dual channels with 3 and 5 dB doubling, some even having 4 dB for the U.S. Air Force.